isomerpages/moe-springfieldsec/_our-experience/Sec 1 Posting 2023/Welcome to Springfield.md

 •	All students will be engaged in the Start-it-Right Programme (SIR) for the first week of the school term.
 (See schedule below under SIR section).

-**G) Start-it-Right (SIR) & CCA Orientation Programme 2023**
+**G) Start-it-Right (SIR) &amp; CCA Orientation Programme 2023**

 <u>Start-it-Right (SIR) Activities</u>

 The SIR is a unique programme designed and customised by the school to provide a holistic and purposeful transition for the Sec 1 cohort to secondary school.
-The students will undergo a series of hands-on, team-based, and interactive outdoor activities such as dragon boating and cycling as they learn to build positive bonds, develop good habits & routines and strengthen their personal competencies.
+The students will undergo a series of hands-on, team-based, and interactive outdoor activities such as dragon boating and cycling as they learn to build positive bonds, develop good habits &amp; routines and strengthen their personal competencies.
 The students also work closely with the Class Form Teacher to forge a class identity and establish positive peer relationships.

 Parents/guardians are invited to school on 6th January (Friday), 5.15pm to 7.30pm as we round up the SIR programme with the Principal’s address and the campfire segment where your child/ward will come together as a class to exhibit their teamwork through performance.